nicolodiamante/chatty/README.md

 ### Siri

-If you come across Siri stating "having trouble connecting to the network" or asking to "try again in a little while", the problem might be due to an unstable Wi-Fi or cellular signal.
+If you come across Siri stating ‘having trouble connecting to the network’ or asking to ‘try again in a little while’, the problem might be due to an unstable Wi-Fi or cellular signal.
 As Siri does not have an offline mode and operates by sending data to Apple servers, any issue between your device and the server may disrupt Siri's functionality.
 Also, if the OpenAI servers, which support SiriGPT (also known as Siri), are overwhelmed, it could potentially compromise Siri's ability to provide lengthy responses.

 Try these steps to troubleshoot the issue:

 - Restart your iPhone
-- Check that "Listen for Hey Siri" is enabled
+- Check that ‘Listen for Hey Siri’ is enabled
 - Reset Siri to recognise your voice
 - Check the microphone functions correctly